 3 Reasons You May Need a Coach

-From life and health coaches, to leadership and career mentors, coaching can be the solution that bridges where you currently are with where you want to be.
-We spoke to Tarek Beram from Koach.net (a website that harnesses the power of technology to connect you with world class coaches no matter where you are) to discover the impact of coaching and who can benefit from it.
+From life and health coaches to leadership and career mentors, coaching can be the solution that bridges where you currently are with where you want to be.
+We spoke to Tarek Beram from Koach.net (a website that harnesses the power of technology to connect you with world-class coaches no matter where you are) to discover the impact of coaching and who can benefit from it.

 First of all, what is coaching?

-Simply put, coaching is a process that aims on improving a person’s performance.
+Simply put, coaching is a process that aims at improving a person’s performance.
 There are many different areas of expertise in coaching, from career and lifestyle to health and leadership, but they all help support a person in defining and reaching their goals.
 “A coach is someone who is trained and educated to be a coach”, says Tarek.
 “Coaches understand the techniques and they understand the methodologies that they can use to achieve results with clients.”

 “I come from a background in Human Resources Management, where coaching is always a big part of the people development agenda,” says Tarek.
 “I saw first hand how powerful coaching is in making a change in someone’s life and how it can help individuals and teams to reach full potential.
 I also saw how it was being used by all successful people around me to maximize performance and achieve challenging goals”